-All prospective bidders must be contracted customers of BiDCOMP/PARITY®.
-To become a customer, contact BiDCOMP/PARITY® at (212) 849-5021.
-By submitting a bid for the 2009E-1 Bonds, a prospective bidder represents and warrants to the Treasury Board that such bidder's bid for the purchase of the 2009E-1 Bonds is submitted for and on behalf of such prospective bidder by an officer or agent who is duly authorized to bind the prospective bidder to a legal, valid and enforceable contract for the purchase of the 2009E-1 Bonds.
+All prospective bidders must be contracted customers of i-Deal LLC's BiDCOMP/Parity Competitive Bidding System.
+If you do not have a contract with BiDCOMP/Parity, call (212) 404-8102 to become a customer.
+By submitting a bid for the bonds, a prospective bidder represents and warrants to the Authority that such bidder's bid for the purchase of the bonds (if a bid is submitted in connection with the sale) is submitted for and on behalf of such prospective bidder by an officer or agent who is duly authorized to bind the prospective bidder to a legal, valid and enforceable contract for the purchase of the bonds.
+By contracting with Parity a prospective bidder is not obligated to submit a bid in connection with the sale.